-As from 1 July 2023, we will be issuing new readers’ tickets linked to the Cathedral Pass system, for which there may be a £6 fee (exemptions apply).
-Old-style readers’ tickets will no longer be valid after 1st September 2023.
+As from 1 September 2023, we will be issuing new readers’ tickets linked to the Cathedral Pass system.
+Old-style readers’ tickets will no longer be valid after 1st January 2024.
 Please email us [email protected] for further information.

 NEW – Library visits

 A visit to our magnificent Howley-Harrison Library, with a display of highlights from our printed collections.
 Visits take place at 2pm, lasting about 45 minutes.
 Cost £8 per person; booking required.
 Visit not suitable for children under 12.
 For available dates and to book, please click here.